joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/07/business/trump-tariffs-trade-deals-august-1.html

 **After Mamdani’s Win, Some Democrats Are Determined to Stop Him**\
-`After Mr. Mamdani scored a resounding victory in New York City’s Democratic primary, some in his own party are strategizing about how to defeat him in November.`\
+`Though Mr. Mamdani scored a resounding victory in New York City’s Democratic primary, some in his own party are strategizing about how to defeat him in November.`\
 https://nytimes.com/2025/07/07/nyregion/mamdani-cuomo-adams-democrats.html

 **Document Casts Doubt on White House’s Claims About Deported Venezuelans**\